SEO StrategyJanuary 10, 202610 min read

 Types of Featured Snippets and AI Citation Formats

 Understanding the different featured snippet types helps you structure content that both Google and AI systems can easily extract and present.
+Use our AI Snippet Optimizer to optimize your content for both featured snippets and AI citations.

 Paragraph Snippets